ppamorim/camerite-android-exercise/README.md

 # camerite-android-exercise

-- You have up to 1 week to complete the assignment.
+- You have up to 1 week to complete the assignment;
 - You need to fork the project and send a PR for the main repository.

 Overview